arshimtiaz/portfolio/arshimtiazportfolio/content/posts/virtual-vehicle-lab/index.md

 ## Background
 Automotive Cybersecurity is fascinating.
 Being extremely niche, it isn't the first thing that comes to mind when someone thinks of *cybersecurity*.
 They imagine computers, massive server farms and a network that connects them all.
 But what is a modern car, if not a network of highly powerful computers, on wheels.

-Working at a prestigious automotive company like McLaren had me dealing with security at the intersection of software and hardware - but I wanted to explore the same logic on my own terms.
+Working with cars as a pentester has had me dealing with security at the intersection of software and hardware - but I wanted to explore the same logic on my own terms.

 A vehicle's network is split into three specific interfaces:
 1. **CAN** (Controller Area Network) - the most widely used
-2. **LIN** (Local Interconnect Network) - runner up
+2. **LIN** (Local Interconnect Network) - for low-speed/low-cost devices
-3. **Automotive Ethernet** (100BASE-T1, 1000BASE-T1, etc.) - enhanced security with higher speeds
+3. **Automotive Ethernet** (100BASE-T1, 1000BASE-T1, etc.) - higher bandwidth, growing adoption

-These interfaces help in transmitting data to and from ECUs.
-Apart from ECUs, you can also use them to transmit and receive data from sensors and other devices.
-Setting these up requires compatible hardware and software.
+Infotainment Systems, Sensors, ECUs, they all talk over these buses.
+Setting these up requires a lot of specialized hardware and software.
 This includes purchasing an expensive license with the already expensive hardware which is designed to simulate and control such networks.
-(Yes [Vector](www.vector.com), I'm talking about you).
-No matter how useful these tools are, they're practically impossible to acquire when you're by yourself and not backed by a corporation.
-We need to follow a different route.
+(Yes [*Vector*](https://www.vector.com), I'm talking about you).
+These tools are brilliant, but they're practically out of reach when you're hacking solo and not backed by a corporation.

+So: emulate it.

 ---
 ## The Idea
 If network penetration testers can simulate servers and routers, why can't car hackers simulate ECUs?
 After all, ECUs are basically computers that run a *specific* piece of software or a *specific* operating system on them, designed to only perform *specific* tasks.

-In a world where we have virtual machines helping us run multiple computers on one, I started brainstorming if it were possible to create ECUs digitally, without all the fancy expensive hardware.
+In a world where we have virtual machines helping us run multiple computers on one, I started brainstorming if it was possible to create ECUs digitally, without all the fancy expensive hardware.
 What would you possibly need?
 GPS?
 Wi-Fi?
 Bluetooth?
 A platform to run apps and scripts?
 A logger?
 All of this already exists on a standard laptop.
 The only thing that stood out to me was the communication interfaces.
 CAN is not used anywhere apart from automotive networks.
 Neither is LIN or 100Base-T1 (*Automotive* Ethernet for a reason).
 This made me research even more.
 What could possibly help me **simulate** CAN?

 > "If there's a will, there is a way."
 > ~ some wise person